Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 - risk management is integrated into organisational activity

-- corporate governance processes, including systems of internal control, are assessed and
+- corporate governance processes, including systems of internal control, are assessed and enhanced.

 A risk register is maintained and reviewed by the leadership team biannually.
 Risks are monitored with risk controls and treatment strategies assigned to risks where appropriate.
 Treasury’s Executive Leadership Team reviews the MAIC risk register from a consolidated Treasury perspective and MAIC has external auditors which review the register annually.
 Our commitment to business continuity management ensures continuity of key business services which are essential for or contribute to the achievement of our objectives.